CheongYeeMing/cheongyeeming/README.md

 # Hi, I'm Yee Ming! 👋

 I'm a Software Engineer at DSTA and I graduated from NUS with a Bachelor of Computing in Computer Science (Honours).
-I am passionate about learning new technologies and applying them to my own projects!
+I love picking up new technologies and applying them to my own projects!
 I enjoy developing games during my free time :D 🎮

 - 🔭 I’m currently working as a Software Engineer at DSTA